thuml/depyf/README.md

 # Full Python Syntax Is Not Supported

 This package is intended to understand the generated pytorch bytecode, and does not aim to fully cover all the syntax of python.
 For example, async operations like `async/await` is not supported.

+Support for very complicated control flow (while-loop/for-loop) is limited.

 # Contributions are welcome!